Complementary Modules of Weierstrass Canonical Forms: Introduction

 We have studied the generalization of this picture to algebraic curves with higher genera in the series of the studies \cite{KM2020, KMP13, KMP16, KMP19} following Mumford's excellent studies for the hyperelliptic curves \cite{Mum81,Mum84}.

-As the elliptic theta function was generalized by Riemann for an Abelian variety, its equivalent function Al was defined for any hyperelliptic curve by Weierstrass and was refined by Klein as a generalization of the elliptic sigma function.
-Since Klein defined his hyperelliptic sigma function by using only the data of the hyperelliptic Riemann surface and Jacobian transcendentally, Baker re-constructed Klein's sigma function by using only the data of the hyperelliptic curve itself from an algebraic viewpoint \cite{Baker97}.
-Buchstaber, Enolskii, and Leykin extend the sigma functions to certain plane curves, so-called $(n,s)$ curves, based on Baker's construction which we call EEL construction due to work by Eilbeck, Enolskii, and Leykin \cite{EEL00} [\cite{BEL20} and its references.].
+As the elliptic theta function was generalized by Riemann for an Abelian variety, its equivalent function Al was defined for any hyperelliptic curve by Weierstrass and was refined by Klein as a~generalization of the elliptic sigma function.
+Since Klein defined his hyperelliptic sigma function by using only the data of the hyperelliptic Riemann surface and Jacobian transcendentally, Baker re-constructed Klein's sigma function by using only the data of the hyperelliptic curve itself from an algebraic viewpoint~\cite{Baker97}.
+Buchstaber, Enolskii, and Leykin extend the sigma functions to certain plane curves, so-called $(n,s)$ curves, based on Baker's construction which we call EEL construction due to work by Eilbeck, Enolskii, and Leykin (see \cite{BEL20, EEL00} and references therein).
 For the $(n,s)$ curves with the cyclic symmetry, the direct relations between the affine rings and the sigma functions were obtained as the Jacobi inversion formulae \cite{MP08, MP14}.
-Further, we generalized the sigma functions and the formulae to a particular class of the space curves using the EEL-construction \cite{MK13, KMP13, KMP19}.
+Further, we generalized the sigma functions and the formulae to a particular class of the space curves using the EEL-construction \cite{KMP13, KMP19, MK13}.

-Recently as a generalization of Klein's sigma functions, D. Korotkin and V. Shramchenko defined the sigma function of every compact Riemann surface transcendentally \cite{KorotkinS}.
-Every compact Riemann surface can be characterized by the Weierstrass non-gap sequence, which is described by a numerical semigroup $H$; we call the numerical semigroup \emph{Weierstrass semigroup}.
+Recently as a generalization of Klein's sigma functions, D.~Korotkin and V.~Shramchenko defined the sigma function of every compact Riemann surface transcendentally~\cite{KorotkinS}.
+Every compact Riemann surface with a point $P$ has the Weierstrass non-gap sequence at $P$, which is described by a numerical semigroup $H$; we call the numerical semigroup \emph{Weierstrass semigroup}.
 In \cite{Nak16}, Nakayashiki refined the sigma function for every compact Riemann surface with Weierstrass semigroup $H$ based on Sato's theory on the universal Grassmannian manifolds (UGM) \cite{SatoN84,SegalWilson}.